-$^{\rm 5}$ In 2020, there is no refunded amount for paid excise duty on alcohol and alcoholic beverages used for medical purposes
+$^{^{7}}$ In 2021, there is no refunded amount for paid excise duty on alcohol and alcoholic beverages used for medical purposes

-&lt;sup>6 The "Reduced excise rate on natural gas used as heating fuel for industrial purposes" tax measure was introduced in 2006 at a tax rate of BGN 0 per 1 gigajoule.
+8 The "Reduced excise rate on natural gas used as heating fuel for industrial purposes" tax measure was introduced in 2006 at a tax rate of BGN 0 per 1 gigajoule.
 In April 2012 it was changed to BGN 0.85 per 1 gigajoule.

-&lt;sup>7 Over the years, State Aid has been provided and reported in different forms.
+9 Over the years, State Aid has been provided and reported in different forms.
 In the period from 2010 to 2013 the measure was canceled, after that recovered as a special procedure for deducting excise duty in return for fuel vouchers in the form of state aid for the agricultural sector until June 2016 when it was canceled.
 The measure continues being implemented during the period under consideration as a "Special procedure for remittance of excise duty on purchased gas oil used in primary agricultural production" measure regulated in Article 47a of the Agricultural Producers Support Act (APSA) and Article 45e of the Excise Duties and Tax Warehouses Act, which is valid until 31.12.2023 (Art.
 47a(2) of the APSA).
 The total amount on the State Aid provided is approved annually by the State Budget Act (SBA) of Republic of Bulgaria for the relevant year.

-- For 2020, as well as for 2019, the following two tax measures have the biggest relative share in tax expenditures associated with excise duties: "Remittance of excise duty on purchased gas oil used in primary agricultural production" 60.6% of the total amount of tax expenditures associated with excise duties for 2020; - "Reduced excise rate on natural gas used as motor fuel and zero-rate excise duty on natural gas used for household purposes" 18.4% of the total amount of tax expenditures associated with excise duties for 2020.
+For 2021 the following three tax measures have the biggest relative share in tax expenditures associated with excise duties:

+- "Remittance of excise duty on purchased gas oil used in primary agricultural production" 62.5% of the total amount of tax expenditures associated with excise duties for 2021; - "Reduced excise rate on natural gas used as motor fuel and zero-rate excise duty on natural gas used for household purposes" 18.1% of the total amount of tax expenditures associated with excise duties for 2021; - "Zero-rate excise duty on electric power for household consumption" 15.2% of the total amount of tax expenditures associated with excise duties for 2021.